cBournhonesque/lightyear/examples/deterministic_replication/README.md

 The example can also run as a fixed deterministic P2P mesh.
 Every peer creates the same Avian world locally and exchanges only player inputs; there is no server or authoritative simulation.

-- Peer 0: `cargo run --no-default-features --features=p2p -- --headless p2p --peer-id 0 --player-count 2`
+- Peer 0: `cargo run --no-default-features --features=p2p -- --headless=true p2p --peer-id 0 --player-count 2`
-- Peer 1: `cargo run --no-default-features --features=p2p -- --headless p2p --peer-id 1 --player-count 2`
+- Peer 1: `cargo run --no-default-features --features=p2p -- --headless=true p2p --peer-id 1 --player-count 2`

 P2P mode uses input-only catch-up because there is no authoritative state source.